coviccinelle/coviccinelle/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi there 👋   I'm Phuong-Thao Nguyen 🌱
-🔭 I'm a curious Vietnamese girl currently studying at 42 Paris - The Best School in the World.
+🔭 I'm a curious Vietnamese girl currently studying at 42 Paris.
 I have a University degree in Communication and I'm preparing for another degree in Computer Science.

 I'm interested in discovering and creating things in general, it could be a meal, an edited video, coding a program, writing some pages, or solving a logical problem.